go-task/task/README.md

 Or you can download the binary from the [releases][releases] page and add to your `PATH`.
 DEB and RPM packages are also available.
+The `task_checksums.txt` file contains the SHA-256 checksum for each file.

 ## Usage